kdorepos/Greppr/README.md

 # searchingyoursearches
-Simple Splunk app designed to search for specific strings in dashboards, saved searches, and event types.
+Simple Splunk dashboard designed to search for specific strings in dashboards, saved searches, and event types.